tychii93/GameSaves/README.md

 # GameSaves
-Repository for backed up game saves<br>
+Repository for my personal backed up game saves<br>
 Everything that isn't a single file will be zipped for the purpose of saving space and reducing clutter.

 # Save Formats